-This triad of integers (N, M, L), formatted as shown above (e.g., "r3i1p21") distinguishes among closely-related simulations by a single model.
+This triad of integers (N, M, L), formatted as shown above (e.g., "r3i1p21") distinguishes among closely related simulations by a single model.
 All three are required even if only a single simulation is performed.

 Different simulations that are equally likely outcomes for a particular simulation (i.e., they typically differ only by being started from equally realistic initial conditions) are distinguished by different positive integer values of "N".
 CMIP5 historical runs initialized from different times of a control run, for example, would be identified by "r1", "r2", "r3", etc.).
 The data supplier must assign a realization number to each atomic dataset.
-It is recommended that the numbers be assigned sequentially starting with 1.
-In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these N should be always assigned the value zero ("r0").
+It is generally recommended that the numbers be assigned sequentially starting with 1 (but other requirements, specified below, may rule out following this recommendation).
+In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these N should be invariably assigned the value zero ("r0").